goharbor/website/docs/working-with-projects/working-with-images/pulling-pushing-images.md

 Before you can push an image to Harbor, you must create a corresponding project in the Harbor interface.
 For information about how to create a project, see [Create Projects](../create-projects/_index.md).

+To push Windows images to your Harbor instance, you also must set your docker daemon to `allow-nondistributable-artifacts`.
+For more information see [Pushing Windows Images](#pushing-windows-images).

 {{< note >}}
 You cannot push images to a proxy cache project.
 See more about how about [proxy cache projects](../../../administration/configure-proxy-cache/).
 {{< /note >}}